Margaret Madsen: Cranial Sacral, Orthopedic and Movement Therapist

-Margaret’s childhood fascination of the natural world led her to earn a Masters degree in vertebrate paleontology.
-After ten plus years working with fossils, Margaret looked to work with bones in motion and eagerly completed her national certification as a massage therapist in 2011.
-Applying her unique understanding of anatomy to the quirks of the human body is one of Margaret’s strengths.
+Margaret’s childhood fascination with the natural world led her to earn a Masters degree in vertebrate paleontology in 2002.
+After ten plus years working with fossils, Margaret looked to work with bones in motion and completed her national certification as a massage therapist in 2011, followed by ongoing training in a host of bodywork specialties.
+Concurrently, Margaret spent five years volunteering, training, and then working as an interfaith chaplain in hospital and hospice settings.
+Applying her unique understanding of anatomy, her deductive reasoning, and active commitment to intuitive listening are some of Margaret’s strengths.

-Brenna Gardner: Massage Therapist and Manual Lymphatic Drainage Therapy specialist
+Brenna Gardner: Manual Lymphatic Drainage and Connect Tissue Therapist

 Brenna has actively worked as a licensed massage therapist since 2001, primarily at high-end ski resorts and golf clubs.
 She comes to Focus Bodywork with extensive continuing education, including being a Vodder School certified Manual Lymphatic Therapist and assists as a teacher in-training for the Advanced Spa Therapy Education (ASTECC) post-graduate bodywork program.